litesolutions/sonar-sslr-grappa/README.md

 ### Separation of concerns

-You write your grammar so that you are only concerned about how your AST should look like; you need not be concerned about what those tokens will actually look like.
+You write your grammar so that you are only concerned about how your AST should look like; you need not be concerned about what text is matched by those tokens.

 If anything, the elements of your language plugins which could care about the actual content of the tokens are your checks -- not the grammar.